Lee County Young Leaders

 - Must be willing and able to attend all the sessions.

-- Be an 11th grade or 12th grade student during the period of the class program.
+- Be an 11th or 12th grade student during the period of the class program.

 - Must be up to date on Core Classes.